 For search engine optimization, Google needs to keep track of your site’s indexing.
 There is an index coverage report to ensure this and to check the number of indexed pages.
-You must create a sitemap and upload it on the XML Sitemaps page.
+You must create an XML sitemap and upload it on the Sitemaps page.

 You can check the following in the index coverage report:

 Error: This means that your website pages are not indexed.
 Clicking on this report will give you extra information.
 For example, if your site is not indexed, it will show you when the error last happened and what the error was.

 Valid with warnings: A page has been found but is not indexed correctly.
 The warning comes up when it finds a page, but getting all your website content is impossible.